Estimated reading time: 3 minutes

 You can adapt to unexpected events.

 In a perfect business world, you and your employees would show up to work each day and have an influx of customers ready to make your cash registers ring.
-However, some factors can prevent this from happening, such as inflation, extended bear markets, and recessions.
+However, some factors, such as inflation, extended bear markets, and recessions, can prevent this from happening.
 In addition, extraordinary factors like natural disasters, inclement weather, and pandemics can bring your sales to a grinding halt.

 Selling your products and services online can help keep your small business afloat during uncertain times.
 If an unexpected event keeps people home, they may prefer to shop for goods online out of necessity and convenience.

 Smartphones and tablets fuel the growth of online shopping.
 People use their mobile phones and tablets to review products, compare prices and make purchases.